Military judge removes prosecutor from Navy SEAL murder case - Your Valley

 Rugh said it was not in his power to determine if Cmdr.
 Christopher Czaplak violated ethical or professional rules, but the potential for a probe into those actions required that he be removed from the prosecution.

+“There’s no way he should be allowed to continue on this case,” Parlatore said.
+“We’re still hopeful the entire case will be dismissed.”

-Rugh has not yet ruled on whether to dismiss murder and attempted murder counts against Gallagher.
+Rugh said he would rule on whether to dismiss murder and attempted murder counts against Gallagher by the end of Wednesday.

 Gary Solis, a former Marine Corps prosecutor and military judge who teaches law at Georgetown, said he’s never heard of anything like this, saying Czaplak’s decision to track defense attorneys’ emails was “contrary to legal ethics and common sense.”